Middle School Principals' Meeting

 Dr. Tammy Pawloski Update and Debrief

-We had a great day #2!
-Teams have received information on:
+We had a great Kick-off!
+Teams received information on

 Strategy #1: Building Relationships